Week 1

 Now on to the Georgian Bay Adventures

-Georgian Bay & North Channel
+Georgian Bay & North Channel of Canada

 Who wants pickleball beer?